Abbylolo/basic-map/README.md

 Android map development, using Baidu map SDK

-Function one realizes map switching\
+Function 1 realizes map switching\
 Function 2 Display location + custom location mode\
-Function Three POI retrieves and marks the location in the graph\
+Function 3 POI retrieves and marks the location in the graph\
 Function 4 Users can set marks on the map and click toast to display longitude and latitude\
 Function 5 High-risk COVID-19 AREA markers\
 Additional running banner landing page